Skip to main content

 Individually, each item is manageable.
 But add them up and you're looking at $30,000 to $50,000 per unit in capital expenditures for a comprehensive renovation.
 On a 12 unit building, that's $360,000 to $600,000.
 The question becomes: will that investment generate enough additional NOI through rent increases to justify the capital outlay?

 In a rent controlled market like the Westside, the answer is often no. Under LA RSO, you can pass through a portion of capital improvement costs to tenants, but the allowable increases are capped and spread over time.
 If you're going to spend $500,000 on capital improvements and can only increase your NOI by $25,000 annually as a result, your return on that capital is 5%.
-You'd be better off selling the building as is, completing a 1031 exchange, and deploying your equity into an asset that doesn't need the work.
+You may be better off selling the building as is and working with your tax advisor to explore reinvestment strategies that put your equity into an asset that doesn't need the work.

 There's also a psychological component here.
 Deferred maintenance compounds.
 The longer you wait, the more expensive it gets, and the more it affects your building's marketability.
 If you know the work needs to be done and you don't want to do it, that's a sell signal.

-4. Your 1031 Exchange Timing Creates a Strategic Window
+4. Your Reinvestment Timing Creates a Strategic Window

 I've seen this play out repeatedly.
-An owner in Santa Monica holds out for an extra $100,000 on their sale price while the 16 unit building they wanted to exchange into in a higher growth market sells to someone else.
-They end up scrambling to identify replacement properties under the 45 day deadline and settle for an inferior option.
+An owner in Santa Monica holds out for an extra $100,000 on their sale price while the building they wanted to buy in a higher growth market sells to someone else.
+They end up scrambling to find replacement properties under tight deadlines and settle for an inferior option.

-If you're considering a 1031 exchange, start your replacement property search before you list your current building.
+If you're considering selling and reinvesting, start your replacement property search before you list your current building.
 Know what's out there.
 Know what it costs.
-Then make your sell decision with full information.
+Coordinate with your tax advisor and your broker so the timing works on both sides of the transaction.

 5. Rent Control Legislative Risk Is Increasing